pbkhrv/proj-sh/README.md

 proj pers blo / ima face  =>  /Users/peter/proj/08-personal-blog/images/my-face.png
 ```

+# Other tricks

+If you are bent on keeping project directories grouped for whatever reason, you can make copies of the `proj` function with different names.
+Call them `work` and `fun`, for instance.
+Or give them names that correspond to names of your clients, and change the rood directories accordingly.

 # Now what?

 Dunno..
 Install it, use it many times a day while thinking of ways to make it better?